GEO

 ai-search-visibility-metrics

 Brand Presence measures whether my brand appears at all in an AI-generated answer for a relevant prompt.
-I start here because if the brand never enters the answer set, weak traffic, soft pipeline, and poor assisted conversion make more sense.
-Many teams go straight to visits and leads because those reports feel closer to revenue.
-That can skip the first useful check: whether buyers can even see your brand during AI-driven discovery.
+I start here because zero presence in AI answers explains a lot of downstream weakness: weak traffic, soft pipeline, and missed assisted conversions.
+Many teams jump straight to visits and leads, but those numbers cannot tell you whether the brand was visible at all.

 The cleanest setup starts with a fixed prompt set and stable wording across each reporting cycle.
 That keeps the signal comparable and cuts down noise from prompt variation.